systeminit/si/app/auth-portal/src/content/legal/2023-03-30/2-privacy.md

 <Tiles columns="2">
   <div>
     <u>Our representative in the EEA</u>.
-Our EEA representative appointed under the EU GDPR is [insert].
-You can contact them:
+Pursuant to Article 27 of the General Data Protection Regulation (GDPR), System Initiative, Inc. has appointed European Data Protection Office (EDPO) as its GDPR Representative in the EU.
+You can contact EDPO regarding matters pertaining to the GDPR:
-    - By email to: tbd.
+    - By using EDPO’s online request form: https://edpo.com/gdpr-data-request/
-    - By postal mail to: tbd.
+    - By writing to EDPO at Avenue Huart Hamoir 71, 1030 Brussels, Belgium
   </div>
   <div>
     <u>Our representative in the UK</u>.
-Our UK representative appointed under the UK GDPR is [insert].
-You can contact them:
+Pursuant to Article 27 of the UK GDPR, System Initiative, Inc. has appointed EDPO UK Ltd as its UK GDPR representative in the UK.
+You can contact EDPO UK regarding matters pertaining to the UK GDPR:
-    - By email to: tbd.
+    - By using EDPO’s online request form: https://edpo.com/uk-gdpr-data-request/
-    - By postal mail to: tbd.
+    - By writing to EDPO UK at 8 Northumberland Avenue, London WC2N 5BY, United Kingdom
   </div>
 </Tiles>